KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 # New Marketing Strategy
 The new marketing strategy incorporates both traditional and modern methods in order to fit with changing lifestyles, and reach the most people possible, perhaps even beyond city boundaries.
-The strategy is also be as cost effective as possible.
+The strategy is also as cost effective as possible.

 ## New, High Level Developments